-Ensure systems are in place for effective monitoring, measuring and reporting of health and safety issues to the Senior Team, Governors and where appropriate the Health & Safety Executive
+Ensure systems are in place for effective monitoring, measuring and reporting of health and safety issues to the Senior Leadership Team, Governors and where appropriate the Health & Safety Executive

-Ensure the maximum level of security consistent with the ethos of the school

-Oversee statutory obligations are met to keep the school site a safe working environment.
+Ensure the maximum level of security is met to keep the school site a safe working environment.

 Under the direction of the Principal, take responsibility for emergency/disaster planning and for a business continuity plan, so that the school is insured and covered for all eventualities.

-Management Information Systems & ICT

-Work with designated Senior Leaders to ensure that ICT is purposed to enhance learning and achievement

-Consider approaches for existing use and future plans to introduce or discard technology in the school.

-Management of the school’s ICT function and IT Support Team with the designated Senior Leader

-Develop, Review and monitor Service Level Agreement for IT Support Team Services

-Consult with relevant people and other parties to introduce new technology or improve existing technology for different purposes.

-Ensure that the school has a strategy for using technology aligned to the overall vision and plans for the school ensuring value for money.

-Communicate the strategy and relevant policies, including Data Protection for use of technology across the school.

 Marketing and Public Relations

-Support the Principal to promote and market the school to a variety of audiences to raise the profile of the school
+Support the Principal to promote and market the school to a variety of audiences to raise the profile of the school.

 Under the direction of the Principal, manage on the development of marketing materials including prospectus, website, presentation folders, flyers, publications etc. ensuring they are a high standard and are consistent with the schools branding.

-Contribute to the development of a marketing culture so that each department and individual within the school is aware of the contribution they can make to the promotion of the school
+Contribute to the development of a marketing culture so that each department and individual within the school is aware of the contribution they can make to the promotion of the school.

 Human Resource

-Ensure that all recruitment, appraisal, staff development, grievance, disciplinary and redundancy policies are complied with.
+Ensure that all recruitment, appraisal, staff development, grievance, disciplinary and redundancy procedures and policies are complied with.

 Oversee performance management, appraisal and development for all support staff under the direction of the Principal